Mashed sweet potatoes are a silky smooth, buttery side made with roasted sweet potatoes, a whole head of garlic, and a little Greek yogurt.

 How do you know your sweet potatoes are fully cooked?

-You know your sweet potatoes are fully cooked when then become darker in color and they can be easily pierced with a fork.
+You know your sweet potatoes are fully cooked when then become darker in color and they are fork tender.
 Depending on how large your sweet potatoes are, you may need to cook them for an additional 5-10 minutes.

 How to Mash Sweet Potatoes